carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > ## Software
 >
-> Train the data set with the default hyperparameters using random forests classifier.
+> Now train a neural network on the same data.
 {: .checklist}

-> ## Question
+> ## Questions to consider
 >
+> What shape is the decision boundary?
+>
-> How did the accuracy change?
+> How did the performance of the model change on the validation data?
 {: .challenge}

 This example demonstrates that logistic regression performs great with data that is linearly separable.
-However, with the nonlinear data, random forests will be the better choice for a classifier.
+However, with the nonlinear data, more complex models such as artificial neural networks need to be used.

 ### Step 2 Train Classifiers